 Happy Easter everyone!
-I was really in a hurry to finish up writing this recipe, while doing all the holiday cooking.
+I was really in a hurry to finish up writing this recipe while doing all the holiday cooking.
 So, here are the most fun to make Greek Easter cookies.
-You knead them to any shape you like, which makes them a fun way to spend some time with the kids.
+You knead them into any shape you like, which makes them a fun way to spend some time with the kids.
 (I know I really used to enjoy making them when I was younger)

 Unique flavor and aroma

 They’re so crispy when you take a bite, and then they start to melt in your mouth.
-They also contain an unusual aroma, that of mahleb.
-Mahleb is also used in our traditional sweet braided bread, called “Tsoureki” that is made in Easter as well.
+They also contain an unusual aroma, that of Mahleb.
+Mahleb is an aromatic spice made from the seeds of a species of cherry and is also used in our traditional sweet braided bread, called “Tsoureki” that is made in Easter as well.

 This comforting sweet spice is what makes me think of Easter when I smell it.
-Like cloves, and cinnamon remind me of Christmas.
+Like cloves, and cinnamon reminds me of Christmas.

 Especially in Greece, we really like to grab every chance we get to have a “Glenti” (The word for a Greek party with friends and family) with lots of food.